Colin-Fredericks/edx-video-augments/README.md

 To Do list
 -----------

-* Make the links work properly if you have multiple sets of them on a page at once.
 * Add click-for-popup and click-for-link functionality
 * Add Aria attributes (and do other stuff) to Augments for accessibility
 * lots more